What Happens When You’re In The Wrong Time, Wrong Place

+We’re now in week 3 of the 52 Ancestor Challenge with the theme “Out Of Place.”
 Patrick Marion Churchman is my 2x great-uncle on my mom’s side.
 He was born on Christmas Day in 1836 in Grainger County, Tennessee.
-He and his two brothers eventually made the trek to Oregon and settled in the Sheridan area, but before that, he surely found himself in the wrong place at the wrong time.
+He and his two brothers later journeyed to Oregon and settled in the Sheridan area.
+But before that, he definitely found himself in the wrong place at the wrong time.

 In the 1850 U.S. federal census, Patrick was a fourteen-year-old boy living with his parents, Joseph Blackburn Churchman and Harriet Mynatt Churchman, in Jefferson County, Tennessee…nothing out of the ordinary here.
 1

-By 1860, P. M. Churchman was listed in the census as a 23-year-old farmer living in Rapides Parish, Louisiana with $7500 worth of real estate.2 How did that happen?
+By 1860, P. M. Churchman, a 23-year-old farmer, resided in Rapides Parish, Louisiana with $7500 worth of real estate.2 How did that happen?
 I searched the pages before and after his entry hoping to find a surname I recognized or at least someone else who listed their place of birth as Tennessee…nothing.
 Most of the people living around him were from Ireland, Scotland, and Germany.
-Trying to find the how and why of his residence and wealth in Louisiana will take a bit of digging, but I will save that research and story for another time.
-Patrick was the only sibling who left Tennessee…everyone else at this time was in Grainger County.
-It seemed Patrick wanted adventure, but it wasn’t too long before he found more than he bargained for.

-A 1918 article in the Sheridan Sun newspaper included his obituary, but also quotes from Patrick during an interview he had given sometime earlier.3 This was the story he told.
-He was in New Orleans in the spring of 1862 when several men approached him and ordered him to get off his horse.
-He was being drafted into the Confederate Army.
-He told the writer he was joining the 13th Louisiana Regiment, but Civil War records listed him as a private in Company H of the 16th Regiment Louisiana Infantry.4 He said his first big battle was in Corinth, Mississippi and it was his job to follow behind the lines and retrieve bodies.
+In a 1918 article in the Sheridan Sun newspaper, there was an obituary and quotes from Patrick during an interview he had given sometime earlier.3 He shared this story: It was the spring of 1862 in New Orleans when several men approached him and demanded he dismount his horse.
+They were drafting Patrick into the Confederate Army right then and there.
+He mentioned joining the 13th Louisiana Regiment to the writer, but Civil War records listed him as a private in Company H of the 16th Regiment Louisiana Infantry.4 His first major battle was in Corinth, Mississippi, where his duty was to collect bodies behind the lines.
 I just can’t imagine!

 photo of a line of confederate soldiers